knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 in the framework, they're built behind-the-scenes all over the place.
 I'll show you how in a bit.

-Beyond using the class name and passing consructor arguments, there are a bunch of other things that you can train a `Definition` object to do.
+Beyond using the class name and passing constructor arguments, there are a bunch of other things that you can train a `Definition` object to do.
 For example, what if you wanted the container to instantiate a service, but then also call a method on it *before* passing the service back?